 Acute Mountain Sickness (AMS) is not a fitness problem.
 It's a physiology problem.
 And it does not care how fast you can run a 10K or how many gym sessions you've logged in the past six months.

 At 5,000 meters and above, the air contains roughly half the oxygen available at sea level.
 Your body has to work significantly harder to deliver oxygen to your muscles, organs, and brain.
 The adjustment process (acclimatization) takes time.
 Give your body that time, and it adapts remarkably well.
-Rush it, and you'll feel it, sometimes severely.
+Rush it, and you'll feel it — sometimes severely.

 Symptoms of mild AMS feel like a persistent headache, fatigue that sleep doesn't fix, loss of appetite, and general fogginess.
 Most trekkers experience some degree of this above 3,500 meters, and it's manageable.
-The problem is when people push through mild symptoms instead of resting because mild AMS can progress to High Altitude Cerebral Edema (HACE) or High Altitude Pulmonary Edema (HAPE), both of which are genuine medical emergencies requiring immediate descent.
+The problem is when people push through mild symptoms instead of resting — because mild AMS can progress to High Altitude Cerebral Edema (HACE) or High Altitude Pulmonary Edema (HAPE), both of which are genuine medical emergencies requiring immediate descent.

-The rule that every experienced guide will tell you is simple: if your symptoms are getting worse at rest, you descend.
+The rule every experienced guide will tell you is simple: if your symptoms are getting worse at rest, you descend.
 No argument.
 No negotiation.

 We get asked this constantly, and the honest answer is: more people than you'd think, and fewer people than some blogs suggest.